rahulk-99/Robot_Programming-Task_Planning/README.md

 > Develop a sequence of operations (plan) using C++ for a robot to carry out in order to complete a manufacturing task.
+>
+> The task is to fill the tray with the required number of blocks from the bins, ensuring that all conditions are checked and met.